 Multitask learning \cite{caruana1993multitask}, is also widely adapted in personalizing affective computing models.
 In multitask learning, a single model is trained to perform multiple related tasks simultaneously.
-By sharing information and parameters across multiple tasks through similarity constraints, the model can learn more efficiently and effectively than if each task were trained separately.
+The model benefits from shared information and parameters across these tasks, enforced by similarity constraints, leading to more efficient and effective learning than training each task in isolation.

-The model is typically designed to have multiple output layers, each corresponding to a different task.
-During training, the model optimizes its parameters to minimize the combined loss across all tasks rather than optimizing the loss for each task separately.
-By jointly optimizing multiple tasks, the model can learn to identify common patterns and features relevant to all tasks, as well as task-specific features unique to each task.
+Typically, such a model includes multiple output layers, with each layer dedicated to a different task.
+During the training process, the model's parameters are adjusted to minimize the aggregate loss across all tasks, rather than focusing on the loss for each individual task.
+This joint optimization enables the model to discern both common patterns and features applicable to all tasks, as well as unique, task-specific characteristics.

-Existing works in affective computing using multitask learning are developed in four types of scenarios: 1) \textit{Label-as-Task}: treat each affective computing task (e.g. engagement inference) as one task, while treating another affective computing task (e.g. personality classification) as another \cite{lopez2018multi,jaques2016multi,taylor2017personalized}; 2) \textit{User-as-Task} (cf. Figure \ref{fig: User-as-Task}): consider predicting the affective state of a single user as a task, and predicting that of another individual user at the same time \cite{jaques2016multi,saeed2017personalized,saeed2018model,8272611,lopez2017multi} ; 3) \textit{Cluster-as-Task} (cf. Figure \ref{fig: Cluster-as-Task}): let predicting the affective state of a cluster of users as one task and predict that of another cluster in parallel \cite{jaques2016multi,lopez2018multi}; and 4) \textit{Dual Label-Cluster-as-Tasks} (cf. Figure \ref{fig: Dual Label-Cluster-as-Tasks}): treat predicting the affective state of a cluster as one task and the labeling of the clusters as another \cite{chithrra2022personalized}.
+Existing works in affective computing using multitask learning are developed in four types of scenarios: 1) \textit{Label-as-Task}: treat each affective computing task (e.g. engagement inference) as one task, while treating another affective computing task (e.g. personality classification) as another \cite{lopez2018multi,jaques2016multi,taylor2017personalized} ; 2) \textit{User-as-Task}: consider predicting the affective state of a single user as a task, and predicting that of another individual user at the same time \cite{jaques2016multi,saeed2017personalized,saeed2018model,lopez2017multi} ; 3) \textit{Cluster-as-Task}: let predicting the affective state of a cluster of users as one task and predict that of another cluster in parallel \cite{jaques2016multi,lopez2018multi} and 4) \textit{Dual Label-Cluster-as-Tasks}: treat predicting the affective state of a cluster as one task and the labeling of the clusters as another \cite{chithrra2022personalized}.
 The latter three scenarios are widely adapted to personalization.
 In the literature, various techniques have been developed to personalize affective computing models for the three scenarios above.